 When deciding on who's your favorite candidate for president, there are many criteria.
 Where do they stand on healthcare, how would they deal with immigration, what's the best foreign policy and how to fix the criminal justice system are four major areas of concern.

 At CelebStoner, we want to know who will legalize marijuana and who won't.
-And just for fun, who has smoked pot in their lifetime and who hasn't.
+And just for fun, who have smoked pot in their lifetime and who hasn't.

 Bernie Sanders- YES